syncfusion-content/blazor-docs/blazor/treegrid/editing/edit.md

 ## Custom external edit form

-You can perform the edit operation of tree grid in a custom external form.
-The edit operation can be done by [RowSelected](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridEvents-1.html#Syncfusion_Blazor_TreeGrid_TreeGridEvents_1_RowSelected) property.
+Perform the edit operation of tree grid in a custom external form.
+The edit operation can be done by the [RowSelected](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridEvents-1.html#Syncfusion_Blazor_TreeGrid_TreeGridEvents_1_RowSelected) event and `UpdateRow` method of tree grid.

 {% tabs %}